charlescroft/ffxiv-overlays/README.md

 # ffxiv-overlays
-Overlays for FFXIV CN server
+Overlays for FFXIV CN server.
+Most of them are maintained by Diemoe (https://github.com/NewMoe-Technology)